naupaka/esa_intro_vegan_2017/02-ordination/ordination.md

 * `metaMDS()`

-This will do handy things like try to standardize your data if necessary and perform rotation, among other things.
+This will do handy things like try to standardize your data if necessary, do a number of random starts to reduce problem of being trapped in local maxima, evaluates potential solutions against each other via procrustes rotation, and performs rotation of the final point cloud, among other things. **You probably want to use this.
+It's a great place to start.**

 ## Basic ordination and plotting